jimdoescode/jqScribble/README.md

 Updating jqScribble Options
 ---------------------------
-Updates can be passed to the jqscribble by calling
+Updates can be passed to the jqScribble instance by calling
 ```js
 $('...').data('jqScribble').update(options)
 ```